 Living, Loving and learning in abundance, with God.

-Northiam CE Primary school is voluntary controlled and sits within the Diocese of Chichester.
+Northiam CE Primary school is part of the Diocese of Chichester Academy Trust.
 We have close links to St Mary’s Church in Northiam.
 We are proudly Christian in character and base our Vision and ethos on the teachings of Jesus Christ.
 Gospel stories form the basis of most of our daily acts of Collective Worship.

 Vision and Values